Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 This post includes the best NVMe SSDs among those I’ve reviewed that you can safely bring home today.

 These are fast internal solid-state drives designed for computers and game consoles that use PCIe Gen 4 or Gen 5 bus speeds—they are the fastest consumer-grade internal storage options.
-If you’re looking for hard drive replacements, check out this post on the top-five SATA drives instead.
+If you’re looking for hard drive replacements, consider this post on the top five SATA drives instead.

 Best NVMe SSDs

-Best NVMe SSDs: Other than the heatsink versions, these internal storage devices are so thin that they are often referred to as “storage sticks.”
+Best NVMe SSDs: Besides the heatsink versions, these internal storage devices are so thin that they are often referred to as “storage sticks.”

 Best NVMe SSDs: The list

 This list includes the current best NVMe SSDs and their alternatives.
-It is sorted in recommendation order, with the best on top—the numbers are the ranking.
+It is sorted in recommendation order, with the best options at the top—the numbers indicate the ranking.

 Tip

 NVMe and SATA are two distinctive internal storage types, with the former being much faster.
-Currently, the fastest NVMe drives use the PCIe 5.0 standard, though PCIe 4.0 and PCIe 3.0 counterparts remain viable in all cases.
+Currently, the fastest NVMe drives utilize the PCIe 5.0 standard, although PCIe 4.0 and PCIe 3.0 counterparts remain viable options in all cases.
 All NVMe SSDs can work with motherboards of all PCIe standards, regardless of the revision.
 Most modern computers come with one or a few M.2 slots to host NVMe SSDs.

 Crucial P510 NVMe SSD top